NiGuangOwO/Triggernometry/readme.md

 Added color options in the action description page to allow customized bg/text colors in the descriptions;  (format: `Lavender` / `230,230,250` / `#e6e6fa` / `#eef`)
 Added a `Color` ExpressionType enum to let the textbox show the input as its background color;
 Added the buttons `Move to top` and `Move to bottom`, and enabled the moving of multiple selected actions;
+Added the button `Undo` to enable the undo of movement / delete of actions for one step;
 `Add action` now insert the action under the selected line instead of set it to the bottom;
 `Save changes` button would change into `Save and Fire` if autofire is enabled;
 Added a trigger description label on the bottom showing some info about conditions, source, refire options, sequential, etc;
-Added a message box to confirm quiting without saving the trigger.
+Added a message box to confirm quiting without saving the trigger;
+Deselect the action rows when clicking elsewhere.

 ## Log Form
 Added more precise error information in the logs like which expression caused error when expanding expressions;